30 STEM Internships for High School Students in 2024

 Subject areas: Space research, aerospace engineering

-Location: Hybrid (on-site experience at the University of Austin, Texas campus)
+Location: Hybrid (on-site experience at the UT Austin campus)

 Eligibility: High school juniors who hold U.S. citizenship can apply.